Illinois Hunting License

 Youth Hunting License

-Illinois residents age 16 or under may purchase the Resident Youth Hunting License.
+Illinois residents age 17 or younger may purchase the Resident Youth Hunting and Trapping License.
 They must be under the direct supervision of a licensed hunter age 21 or older.

 Senior Hunting License